-A USB Key/Thumb Drive with no password protection1 containing a .pdf of each of each party's own proposed exhibits to which the opposing party has raised an objection.
-The exhibits must have OCR-text recognition run on them.
+A USB Key/Thumb Drive with no password protection3 containing a .pdf of each of each party's own proposed exhibits and deposition transcripts to which the opposing party has raised an objection.
 The parties must use the exhibit-file format and exhibit-naming convention for JERS.
 See Exhibit 3.
+All exhibits must have OCR-text recognition run on them.